thenerdoflight/oneshot_1/ITEMS/REVOLVER.md

     * Combines all 6 bullets into 1
     * To hit is 1d20 Double Disadvantage
     * If hits target, apply 6x Damage
+    * Natural 1 will cause the gun to explode as shrapnel within 15 ft of you